mirrorganger/hypr_monitor_listener/README.md

 The idea of the project is to change the monitor configuration based on configuration file.

-The system must be use hyperland and the dotfiles from
+The system must use hyperland as window manager, and the dotfiles from

 [My Linux For Work - dotfiles](https://github.com/mylinuxforwork/dotfiles)